image bio

 Support Your Health With Natalist

 If you are attempting to conceive, pregnant, or newly postpartum, you likely have a lot of questions about your health and may be experiencing some intense changes.
 Vaginal conditions naturally change as we age and experience menstrual cycles and pregnancy.
 If you are looking for products that are evidence-backed and formulated with fertility and pregnancy in mind, you’ve come to the right place.
-Shop fertility-friendly lubricant, cycle support products, and more on the Natalist website, or read more about intimacy on the Natalist blog.
+Shop fertility-friendly lubricant, cycle support products, and more on the Natalist website, or you can read more about intimacy on the Natalist blog.

 References: